Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

 The origin of the broad emission lines of LRDs remains a mystery.
 In our picture, UV radiation from stars at or larger than the disk scale powers the broad lines.
 The stellar ionizing spectrum is expected to be softer than that of a standard accretion disk, consistent with the weakness of high-ionization lines in at least some LRDs \citep{Lambrides2024,Wang2025}.
 A stellar origin of the broad lines may also favor a lower UV-to-H$\alpha$ luminosity ratio than typical AGN, as recently measured for LRDs in \citet{Asada2026}.
 The virial velocity at the disk scale can be estimated by (see Equation~\ref{eqn:Rout})

 This will be an upper limit if the UV-emitting regions are mainly located outside the optically thick region of the disk, where $R>R_{\rm out}$.
 At low $M_\bullet$, this estimate is insufficient to account for the observed line widths, although stellar potential may introduce additional velocity dispersion.
 Also, recent studies have suggested that scattering processes rather than virial motion are the main broadening mechanism (\citealt{Rusakov2025,Naidu2025,Chang2025,Torralba2025,Sneppen2026}; but see \citealt{Juodzbalis2024,Brazzini2025}), in which case the intrinsic kinematic broadening will be less important.
-Furthermore, many LRDs show absorption features on top of the broad Balmer emission \citep{Maiolino2025,Kocevski2024}, indicative of a gas density $n>10^8{\rm~cm^{-3}}$ \citep{Juodzbalis2024}, or $\rho>10^{-16}{\rm~g~cm^{-3}}$.
-In our scenario, the characteristic gas density in the optically thin region of the disk is $\rho\lesssim10^{-13}-10^{-12}{\rm~g~cm^{-3}}$ (see Figure~\ref{fig:m6a01}), so the broad line region can plausibly have the required gas density at the disk scale.
-Another possibility is that stellar-mass objects could generate H$\alpha$ through accretion shocks in optically thin environments, similar to H$\alpha$ generated by accretion of protostars \citep{LyndenBell1974,Kurosawa_2006} or protoplanets \citep{Aoyama_2018}.
-Still, the exact location and geometry of the line-producing region remain uncertain, which we regard as an important topic for future investigation.
+The exact location and geometry of the line-producing region remain uncertain, which we regard as an important topic for future investigation.